Content Marketing for Dentists: 8 Do’s and Don’ts for Effective Dental Web Content

 3. Do Invest in Custom Photography

-The Silberman Dental Group is all about its caring staff and familial atmosphere, which is evident from the professional photos used throughout their site.
-From the team picture on the homepage to the many images of happy, smiling patients, the pictures on their website highlight the warmth of this practice.
+The Silberman Dental Group is a great example.
+Visitors learn all about their caring staff and familial atmosphere, which is evident from the professional photos and design used throughout their site.
+From the team picture on the homepage to the many images of happy, smiling patients, the design of their website highlights the warmth of this practice.

-Too many small business owners think that creating a great website is a one-time project they can check off a list.
-In fact, updating your site frequently increases your credibility with readers and helps your practice rank higher with search engines, meaning that more people will find and connect with you online.
+Too many small business owners think that creating a great dental website is a one-time project they can check off a list.
+However, a website needs constant care and optimization to yield amazing results.
+Updating and marketing your dental website frequently increases your credibility with readers and helps your practice rank higher with search engines, meaning that more people will find and connect with you online.

-Stay on top of trends in dental content marketing, including updates to best practices in search engine optimization.
-Many dentists find that creating a blog helps them keep the site refreshed with new content.
-This is also an excellent way to establish yourself as an expert and improve the stickiness of your site, which means that readers are more likely to come back and share your posts with their social media followers.
+Stay on top of trends in content marketing for dentists, including updates to best practices in search engine optimization.
+Many dentists find that creating a blog helps them keep their site refreshed with new dental content.
+Not only does having a dental blog writer help establish you as a dental expert, but it improves the stickiness of your site, which means that readers are more likely to come back and share your posts with their social media followers.

 New York City dentist Lawrence Spindel is an example of dental blogging done right.
 His Ask Dr. Spindel blog, which answers common patient questions and provides other pertinent information, has been ongoing for more than 10 years and features several new posts every month.

-Every page on your website should have a CTA, especially if your primary dental marketing goal is to convert visitors into patients.
+Every dental web content page on your site should have a CTA, especially if your primary dental marketing goal is to convert visitors into patients.
 You should also have your phone number on each page and ensure it is a clickable link so potential patients who are browsing can easily call for that first appointment.

 Notice how Cabot Dental Associates places CTAs in the left-hand sidebar.
 With just a click, visitors can call to make an appointment, leave an online review or access practice news and content.